Volunteer with TSSU!

 Membership Mobilization Committee

-MMC educates and informs the membership about priorities identified by the General Membership.
-These include the progress of bargaining, union drives and initiatives, and members' rights.
-The committee also creates materials and social media.
-The committee meets as often as once a week, and has a special stipend schedule to reflect this: the stipend is $100/month for the first 6 hours of work, and then $20/hour for each hour over to a maximum of $1200/month.
+The Membership Mobilization Committee (MMC) educates, informs, and mobilizes the membership around priorities identified by the General Membership.
+These include the progress of bargaining, union drives, campaigns, and members' rights.
+The committee meets as often as once a week and works regularly together on outreach materials, door knocking, and other mobilizing activities, and has a special stipend schedule to reflect this: the stipend is $100/month for the first 6 hours of work, and then $20/hour for each hour over to a maximum of $1200/month.
 Hourly totals do not roll over between months.
 Monthly totals will not be allowed to roll over into next month's totals.
-For more information or to get involved, email organizer@tssu.ca.
+For more information or to get involved, email organizer@tssu.ca

 Executive Committee